dili91/envoy-playground/proxy_to_https/README.md

-# HTTP tp HTTPS Proxy
+# HTTP to HTTPS Proxy

 Sample that proxy a plain HTTP call to an HTTPS target.